 Sourdough recipes – the top 50

 It is #sourdoughseptember and time to celebrate the harvest and baking for the year to come.
 One of the joys of baking sourdough bread is discovering other people’s recipes, the other is to bake them and share them.
 This is my top 50 collection of recipes from other sourdough bakers to inspire your sourdough baking.
-Some of them are favourites that I bake time and again, and are from bakers who I am connected to, others are on my baking ‘to do’ list.
+Some of them are favourites that I bake time and again, and some are from bakers who I am connected to, others are on my baking ‘to do’ list.
 And don’t worry if you’re new to sourdough baking.
-There are recipes in the list that explain how to get your first sourdough starter going before you make that first loaf.
+There are recipes in the list that explain how to get your first sourdough starter going before you bake that first loaf.

 Classic Sourdough loaves